denlukas/IAV_Classification/README.md

 If the dataset exhibits an 1:2 class proportion choose a train/test split that exhibits an 1:2 proportion.
 If the dataset exhibits an 1:1 class proportion choose a train/test split that exhibits an 1:1 proportion.
 The split will generate two files `*_train_val.tsv` and `*_test.tsv`.
+Datasets and splits for all preprocessing techniques are already provided in the `data` folder.

+#### Train a model
-Te next step is to train a model.
+The next step is to train a model.
 Load the `*_train_val.tsv` dataset.
 The train function splits the dataset in train and validation sets.
 Again, find a suitable class proportion, which could take some tries.
 Press `Strg`+`c` to stop training, if the class proportions are not suitable and repeat with a different seed and/or fold.
 ```bash
 # Step 2: Train the model